otheus/psscan/README.md

 # psscan
 Continuously logs state of all interesting processes to a file

-## Usage : `psscan [options] | logger -p user.info `
+## Usage : `psscan [options] `

 From `/etc/inittab` or `crond`, launch this program.
 It will continuously take a snapshot of the process table at the user-defined interval.
 Each snapshot is timestamped in both human-readable form and seconds-since-epoch.
 Output fields can be customized.
 An attempt to intelligently filter out useless information is made.
+Errors and warnings are redirected to the program `logger` via `user` facility.
+The output file is formed from the configured directory name and today's date in `%Y%m%d` format (see `strftime(1)`) with a softlink to it named `today`.

 ## Options